ppe11/OdinProject-rockpaperscissors/README.md

 4. The winner of each round is displayed along with the score.
 5. First to reach 5 points wins!
 6. Click Reset Game to restart.

+## 📜 Acknowledgments
+This project is part of The Odin Project curriculum.